Files

 1. Make a Single Point Cloud

 Add the PointCloudCombiner to the canvas.
-Connect all of the outputs from the last part to the input of the PointCloudCombiner, this includes the three PointCloudComponenentAdders and the Offsetter.
-Leave all of the parameters as defaults.
+Connect all of the outputs from the last part to the input of the PointCloudCombiner; this includes the three PointCloudComponentAdders and the Offsetter.
+Leave all parameters at their defaults.

 2. Save to Minecraft